Kris-Gubar/Kristina-Gubar/README.md

 ![Header](https://github.com/Kris-Gubar/Kristina-Gubar/blob/master/assets/Kris%20(2).jpg)
 <br></br>
-Hi 👋, I'm a QA Engineer and I have been testing for 1.5 years.
+Hi 👋, I'm a QA Engineer and I have been testing for 1.5 years of real commercial experience.
 Here you can find a little more information about me and my skills.
 ---
 ### 📁 Test Documentations
 ### 💾[Project 1](https://docs.google.com/spreadsheets/d/16-kgYxnadw77rC0QVNZrJWHQuWbDbwPQWRY9nwD3YIY/edit?usp=sharing)